ParinShah2312/Franchise-Management-System/START_HERE.md

 ### Frontend shows blank page or auth errors after backend restart

-The JWT secret resets between runs in development.
-Log out and log back in — this clears the stale token.
+The `SECRET_KEY` is consistent across runs in development (set in `.env`).
+If you changed the secret between runs, existing tokens become invalid.
+Log out and log back in to get a fresh token.

 ---